OSUOSC/website/_tutorials/01-07-git-workflow.md

 ---
-title: Constitution
+title: Git Workflow
-excerpt: "The Constitution which governs the continued operation of the Open Source Club"
+excerpt: "A brief overview of how to work with the Git Version Control System"
 permalink: /tutorials/git-workflow/
 ---